 In case user chip does not exist you can make this user

-Now that the user and directory is created the samba username can be linked.
+Now that the user and directory are created the samba username can be linked.

 smbpasswd -a chip

-If everything is working CHIP will now appear on windows network neighborhood.
+If everything is working CHIP will now appear on the windows network neighborhood.

 Amule on NextThing Chip:

-We wish to show you a program which has not yet been ported to the NextThing Chip Distro-Tree.
+We wish to show you a program that has not yet been ported to the NextThing Chip Distro-Tree.
 Not everything will be available right away since NextThing is undergoing the very difficult process of setting up a distro-tree.
-Very few of the Pi-like companies out there setup their own software distribution like the NextThing CHIP is doing.
-The good news is if the NextThing Distro-tree is missing something you like you can link the the Raspberry Pi Distro-Tree.
+Very few of the Pi-like companies out there set up their own software distribution like the NextThing CHIP is doing.
+The good news is if the NextThing Distro-tree is missing something you like you can link the Raspberry Pi Distro-Tree.
 The Raspberry Pi runs Debian Jessie Linux.
 And so does CHIP.